npitsillos/productivity_efficiency/README.md

 ## (2) torch_trainer

 Implements a wrapper over the whole process for training models in PyTorch.
-In the future I will implement logging functionality to see the output at every epoch step and also prettify it somehow.
+In the future I will implement logging functionality to see the output at every epoch step.
+Adapted from [here](https://github.com/pytorch/vision/tree/master/references/detection).

 # Please feel free to contribute by opening an issue